 VEX CTE Workcell

 The VEX CTE Workcell is another high-school level option for students to engage with AI topics.
-The VEX CTE Workcell is a system of a robotic arm, conveyors, sensors and pneumatics that is designed to support students in learning about industrial automation.
-Two student courses are available for teaching students important AI-related automation and computer science skills.
+The VEX CTE Workcell is a system of a robotic arm, conveyors, sensors, and pneumatics that is designed to support students in learning about industrial automation.

 For more information about the VEX CTE Workcell, see this page.